-Working capital was \$20.4 million as at December 31, 2020, an increase of \$21.4 million compared to the \$1.0 million deficiency as at March 31, 2020.
+Working capital was \$20.4 million as at March 31, 2021, an increase of \$21.4 million compared to the \$1.0 million deficiency as at March 31, 2020.
 During the interim period ended September 30, 2020, the term loan maturity was extended to July 1, 2022 under the Fourth Amending Agreement.
 Accordingly, as the maturity date is twelve months after the reporting date, classification of the term loan reverted back to long-term.
 The Second Amending Agreement, in effect as of March 31, 2020, had a maturity date of September 26, 2020.
 As that maturity date fell within twelve months of the reporting date, all indebtedness was classified as current.
-On a pro-forma basis (after giving effect to the Fourth Amending Agreement), the working capital as at March 31, 2020 was \$17.7 million, such that normalized working capital has increased by \$2.7 million as at December 31, 2020.
+On a pro-forma basis (after giving effect to the Fourth Amending Agreement), the working capital as at March 31, 2020 was \$17.7 million, such that normalized working capital has increased by \$2.7 million as at March 31, 2021.
 This increase is largely due to the proceeds of the BCAP loan of \$2.75 million, classified as a long-term liability, being invested in inventory, a current asset.

-Accounts receivable of \$2.7 million as at December 31, 2020 decreased by \$0.7 million from \$3.4 million as at March 31, 2020.
-The decrease was primarily the result of a change in the customer sales mix.
+Accounts receivable of \$2.7 million as at March 31, 2021 decreased by \$0.7 million from \$3.4 million as at March 31, 2020.
+The decrease was primarily the result of improved collections due to a change in the customer sales mix.